Eleven Babies Die In Senegal Hospital Blaze - UrduPoint

 World Health Organization chief Tedros Adhanom Ghebreyesus tweeted that he was "beyond heartbroken with this tragic news.

 "I'm sending my deepest condolences to the parents and families of the babies who lost their lives."
-Health Minister Sarr, who had been in Geneva attending a meeting with the World Health Organization, said "an investigation is under way to see what happened".
+Health Minister Sarr, who had been in Geneva attending a meeting with the WHO, said an investigation is under way.

 The tragedy in Tivaouane comes after several other public health incidents in Senegal, which suffers from a great disparity between urban and rural areas in healthcare services.